seanpringle/factropy/README.md

 The only thing more fun than playing a base-building simulation game is making your own!

+Yes, there were eight earlier versions made while messing with ideas.

 # tech stack

 * [raylib](https://github.com/raysan5/raylib)